gergzk/wordle-solver/README.md

-# boggle-solver
+# wordle-solver
-A package to solve generalized boggle boards
+A package of tools to solve wordle.